aktualisiert

 Kultureller Austausch und Lernmöglichkeiten

-Since our home is in a small, friendly village, visitors have the chance to get to know the traditional Portuguese way of life, and they also have the opportunity to learn Portuguese at the daily get-togethers.
+Since our home is in a small, friendly village, visitors have the chance to get to know the traditional Portuguese culture (including the traditional method of mountainside irrigation), and they also have the opportunity to learn Portuguese at the daily get-togethers.

 • Arbeit